-Amy was originally from Sacramento, California.
+Amy is originally from Sacramento, California.
 She attended UC Davis thinking she wanted to become a veterinarian but soon realized her true passion was in the nursing care of the animals.
 After completing the veterinary technician program at Consumnes River College, Amy became licensed in 1998.
 She has enjoyed a wide variety of avenues opened up by her career choice.
 Her strongest interests lie in dentistry and emergency medicine.
-In 2009, Amy moved to the wonderful Roaring Fork Valley with her fantastic German Shorthair Pointer, Montana.
+She received her Veterinary Technician Specialty in Dentistry in 2017.
+In 2009, Amy moved to the wonderful Roaring Fork Valley with her fantastic German Shorthaired Pointer, Montana.
 She is enjoying experiencing the beauty Colorado has to offer.

 Terry is married and the mother of 2 grown children.
 She graduated from the CMC veterinary technology program in 1998 and started working for Alpine part-time while going to school.
-Her fur family consists of her pups, Frankie, Mollee and Jack.
+Her fur family consists of her pups, Penny, Mollee and Jack.
 Terry and Mollee have been training and competing in canine agility since 2012.
+Her puppy Penny is also becoming quite the agility dog!
 She loves the special bond that exists with her girlie and would love to talk to you about agility and how it strengthens that bond, if you have an interest in learning about this growing sport.
 Terry has enjoyed working at Alpine because of her tremendous respect for the doctors and staff and the superior level of care provided.
 She appreciates the caring atmosphere for the patients, their owners and the supportive culture within the hospital.
 Terry is passionate about caring for animals and their people.
 When she is not at the practice she enjoys all things outdoors that can be enjoyed in this beautiful valley.

-Beth moved to the Roaring Fork Valley 3 years ago from sunny Hawaii.
+Beth moved to the Roaring Fork Valley from sunny Hawaii.
 Beth’s experience with animals began years ago on various cattle ranches around the country, primarily working with large animals.
-Beth’s passion and love for all animals landed her here at Alpine where she has enhanced her skills in caring for animals over the past 2 ½ years.
+Beth’s passion and love for all animals landed her here at Alpine where she has enhanced her skills in caring for animals.
+She is a Certified Behavior Consultant and enjoys working with people who want to help their animals work through emotional/behavioral issues.
 When Beth is not at the clinic she spends her time training for triathlons, in hopes of qualifying for the Ironman World Championships.
-Three of her favorite training partners are her dogs, Hero, Tetly, and Marvin.
+Three of her favorite training partners are her dogs Dewey and Lola.
 Screech the cat doesn’t do well with the long workouts so he gets to stay home.

 Danielle is a Colorado native.
 She spent 5 years in Scottsdale Arizona attending Scottsdale Community College and working in veterinary medicine.
 In 2001 she knew it was time to bring her family back home to the mountains.
 After moving back to Colorado she wanted to continue working in the veterinarian field and began working at Alpine Animal Hospital.
 Her love for helping animals and people has helped her find her passion in management for the hospital.
 The people that she works with inspire her to continue to flourish and learn everyday.
 Her loves include her family, fiancé Mid, son John and babies; 2 English mastiffs-Madii and Lucy a Chweenie-Deuce and a Oscar (who of course is not furry).
 She enjoys traveling, riding horses, camping, hiking, and being with her friends.